Frequently Asked Questions

 Just as we encourage parents to do their due diligence when choosing a program, we also do our best to thoroughly screen our families to create the best possible peer groups and get to know our families before our students arrive for the summer.

 Think of Adventure Treks as a step up from a traditional summer camp; while we still focus on having a ton of fun within an inclusive community, students take on leadership roles and collaborate to ensure both individual and group success.
-We travel to different areas within a specific region to try all sorts of new activities, led by caring, experienced, and enthusiastic outdoor leaders.
+We don’t have one specific base camp; rather, we travel in 15-passenger vans to different areas within a specific region to try all sorts of new activities, led by caring, experienced, and enthusiastic outdoor leaders.

 We treat our students as the young adults they are and give them as much responsibility as is practical to help them grow.
 Our students have a real voice in their community and help guide the community and experience along with their instructors.